MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-management-and-monitoring.md

 Review the following recommendations for guest management and for monitoring of workloads running in Azure VMware Solution.

-- During workload migration, use the model of "monitor-as-on-premises" to minimize changes during migration.
-After migration, consider using a [Azure Arc for Servers](/azure/azure-arc/servers/overview) to enable management and monitoring of Azure VMware Solution-hosted workloads with Azure native solutions.
+- During workload migration, use the "monitor-as-on-premises" model to minimize changes during migration.
+After migration, consider using [Azure Arc for Servers](/azure/azure-arc/servers/overview) to enable management and monitoring of Azure VMware Solution-hosted workloads with Azure native solutions.
-- Azure VMware Solution implements a default storage policy with thick provisioning enabled.
+- The default storage policy uses thick provisioning.
 For efficient use of vSAN capacity, evaluate using thin provisioning for VMs.
 Each VM's disk configuration can vary.
 A VM can have thick or thin disks, or both, depending on the requirements for the workload.
-- Configure guest monitoring for VMs running in Azure VMware Solution by following the [hybrid guidance](/azure/azure-monitor/vm/monitor-virtual-machine) for Windows and Linux.
+- Configure guest monitoring for VMs by following the [hybrid guidance](/azure/azure-monitor/vm/monitor-virtual-machine) for Windows and Linux.
 Configure both Windows and Linux this way for the following Azure integrations:

     | Integration                                                                         | Description                                                                                                                                                                                                                                                                  |
     |-------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|